 Patrick Dickinson has spent his working career in the study and practice of Retail Marketing.
-He started his career in advertising at J. Walter Thomson and later Publicis, where he developed campaigns for some of Canada’s largest retail companies, and later started his own marketing consulting company.
-From there, he moved to the Hudson’s Bay Marketing department where he has lead the repositioning and rejuvenation of the nearly $3 billion iconic Canadian department store chain.
+He started his career in advertising at J. Walter Thompson and later Publicis, where he developed campaigns for some of Canada’s largest retail companies, and later started his own marketing consulting company.
+From there, he moved to the Hudson’s Bay Marketing department where he has led the repositioning and rejuvenation of the nearly $3 billion iconic Canadian department store chain.

 Mark is Senior Vice President and Head of Innovation at VICE – the “Multi-Billion dollar youth media powerhouse,” (Fortune) described as “The next CNN” (Fast Company) and “the only true Unicorn of the Media world” (Forbes).

-Prior to VICE, Mark was the Co-Founder of the Audience, which raised $40million in funding from Sean Parker (co-founder of Facebook) and Ari Emmanael (CEO of William Morris Endeavour Talent Agency,) to become the digital creative directors for 1000’s of the world’s most iconic celebrities and public figures – rewiring them for the digital age and the new media landscape.
+Prior to VICE, Mark was the Co-Founder of the Audience, which raised $40million in funding from Sean Parker (co-founder of Facebook) and Ari Emanuel (CEO of William Morris Endeavor Talent Agency,) to become the digital creative directors for 1000’s of the world’s most iconic celebrities and public figures – rewiring them for the digital age and the new media landscape.
 This network quickly became world’s largest new media publishing platform, reaching over 1 billion people a month with its content.

-Mark’s journey started in 2005 when he created the first ever recorded social media agency UNION – which quickly grew to be the UK’s largest Social Media Agency for A-List list clients and Entertainment brands before being acquired by William Morris Endeveour Talent Agency.
+Mark’s journey started in 2005 when he created the first ever recorded social media agency UNION – which quickly grew to be the UK’s largest Social Media Agency for A-List list clients and Entertainment brands before being acquired by William Morris Endeavor Talent Agency.

 James Milward is the founder of the two time Emmy®, three time Webby and Cannes Lion Award-winning content studio for emerging platforms, Secret Location.